Forgot your password?

 110. Article 15(a), but not the rest of the URDG, should be excluded where the payment of a guarantee is not predicated upon an applicant’s breach, even where no evidence of such a breach is required.
 That might be the case in so-called “direct-pay” undertakings, sometimes used in support of the issue of securities, where the guarantor undertakes to redeem the securities at maturity without the need for the issuer first to default.

-111. Demands may be issued by the beneficiary in any form with or without a title, or without including the word "demand" if another similar term conveying the meaning of demanding payment is used.
-In addition to any other requirements in the guarantee, a demand must satisfy the following
+111. Demands may be issued by the beneficiary in any form with or without a title, or without including the word “demand” if another similar term conveying the meaning of demanding payment is used.
+In addition to any other requirements in the guarantee, a demand must satisfy the following conditions to be a complying demand:

 a. be an original and signed by the beneficiary or another person who establishes to the guarantor its entitlement to act as the beneficiary’s agent;